Acts Chapter Twenty One

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-After we had torn ourselves away from them, we put out to sea and sailed straight to Cos.
-The next day we went to Rhodes and from there to Patara.
-We found a ship crossing over to Phoenicia, went on board and set sail.
-After sighting Cyprus and passing to the south of it, we sailed to Syria.
-We landed at Tyre, where our ship was to unload its cargo.
+After we had torn ourselves away from the Ephesian elders, we set sail and made a straight run to Cos.
+The next day we went to Rhodes, and from there to Patara.
+On finding a ship that was crossing over to Phoenicia, we embarked and set sail.
+After sighting Cyprus, we passed it on the left, sailed to Syria and landed at Tzor, because that was where the ship was unloading its cargo.

 We continue with the travel log as Paul gets closer to his ultimate destination of Jerusalem.
 Phoenicia is what is known today as the country of Lebanon.
 We notice here that Paul didn't own a ship or really anything else as they sailed on a commercial ship to the port city of Tyre.
 When Paul had accepted Christ, he gave up the things of this world to serve the Lord and that is a great example for us today.
 We have forgotten the fact that Jesus said that it would not be easy to follow Him and that many would give up everything to do so.
 We have to ask ourselves if we are ready to do the same.